EvanLovely/KeyRemap4MacBook/README.md

 # How to Set Up #

 * Go to System Preferences > Keyboard > Modifier Keys.
 Set Caps Lock to No Action.
+If you have a bluetooth keyboard, you will need to turn Caps Lock off for that as well.
 * Install [PCKeyboardHack](http://pqrs.org/macosx/keyremap4macbook/pckeyboardhack.html.en).
 Set it to map the Caps Lock Key to key code 62 (right control key).
 Now holding Caps Lock is like holding the right control.
 * Install [KeyRemap4MacBook](http://pqrs.org/macosx/keyremap4macbook/index.html.en).
 * Bring in the custom settings I made one of two ways.